ModelCloud/PyPcre/README.md

 - Execution helpers accept `pos`, `endpos`, and `options`, allowing you to thread PCRE2 execution flags per call.

 ## Memory allocation
+- By default PyPcre uses CPython's `PyMem` allocator.
-- PyPcre will select the fastest available allocator at import time: it prefers jemalloc, then tcmalloc, and finally falls back to the platform `malloc`.
-Optional allocators are loaded via `dlopen`, so no additional link flags are required when they are absent.
+- Override the allocator explicitly by setting `PYPCRE_ALLOCATOR` to one of `pymem`, `malloc`, `jemalloc`, or `tcmalloc` before importing the module.
+The optional allocators are still loaded with `dlopen`, so no additional link flags are required when they are absent.
 - Call `pcre_ext_c.get_allocator()` to inspect which backend is active at runtime.